I have a thing for ginger beer. I usually use it in cocktails (see here), and in fairly large quantities.

 From Food Porn Daily

 Below is the recipe straight from the book.
 I add only a splash of ginger beer, since the kind I keep on hand is extraordinarily strong.
 I would recommend starting there and working your way up to the 3 ounces in the recipe.
-Also, while freshly squeezed blood orange juice is super cool, blood oranges can be expensive/hard to find.
-You can get bottles of blood orange juice at swanky grocery stores like Whole Foods.

 For garnishing all drinks: